Skip to main content

 Project 2300 includes development of a best-in-class employee recruitment and onboarding program and a focus on improvement in processes to bring top talent to St. Jude and Memphis.

-• Both the Office of Large Grant Development and the Conference and Event Management Office were launched this year.
+• Both the Office of Large Grant Development and the Conference and Event Management Office were launched in 2023.
 Sobha Jaishankar, PhD, will lead the former to facilitate proposals of strategic relevance to the institution.
 Brandi Kirby will oversee a team dedicated to events and event processes geared toward national and global audiences.

-• Launched this year, the Safe and Sound Academy aims to improve the quality of care for all children with catastrophic diseases.
+• The Safe and Sound Academy launched.
+It aims to improve the quality of care for all children with catastrophic diseases.
 Staff will have the ability to pursue evidence-based methods to provide the safest care and best outcomes for patients.

 • St. Jude launched a comprehensive review and redesign of career paths for employees to provide increased upward mobility and develop long-term career goals.
 In association with the redesign, salaries were adjusted to enhance competitive position for recruitment and retention.